Are dystopias depressing? The fact is, readers prefer dystopian novels, because they’re more interesting than utopian stories, most of the time.

 Utopias are possible to imagine, but impossible to make work in the real world, as the history of American utopian communities demonstrates.
 The larger society may adopt utopian ideals, such as religious tolerance, or technological trappings, such as cell phones (reportedly inspired by Star Trek’s communicators), and that’s the true utility of utopian speculation.
 But in the ring of fiction, where drama rules, dystopias will always score a knockout win.

-One thought on “Utopia vs dystopia smackdown: Guess who wins.”
+4 responses to “Utopia vs dystopia smackdown: Guess who wins.”